I was interviewed for a research project. This is the transcript of the interview:

 More intelligent questions that I have received ask whether it is the same if I read a word in a different language.
 Of course it is.
 It just depends on the letters, not the language.
 Amigo is red since the A is red.
 Also, I have been asked if I still experience synesthesia in dreams.
 Of course, it is the same in dreams and never goes away.

 I'm a book author and have written a book called Herbs Demystified, a book on the drug-like molecules in popular herbs and how they work, for non-scientists.

-For over ten years I taught college chemistry and biochemistry full time, and now I do it online.
+I've done academic research, mainly synthesizing antioxidants and antitoxins.
+My PhD is in medicinal chemistry (drug design).
+For most of my career I taught college chemistry and biochemistry full time.
+Sometimes I teach college astronomy or physics, but that's more of a hobby.
+I'm really more of a chemist than anything else, plus I love medicine.
 I wonder if organic chemistry that I enjoy tends attract synesthetes since it involves pattern recognition and noticing what letters (atoms) are connected to which, and how.

 Sometimes I've confided with my students that all my hydrogens look red, because my H's are red, and all my carbons look yellow, since my C's are yellow.
 That my protons are pale turquoise, (with a red plus sign on them, since plus signs are red) and my electrons are grey (with a black minus sign on them, since minus signs are black).
 I complain about the colors of the plastic molecular modeling kits we use, where carbons are classically represented as black balls, and everyone knows that carbon atoms are yellow.
 They laugh, at least.